systemd/systemd/docs/ENVIRONMENT.md

 `systemd-resolved`:

 * `$SYSTEMD_RESOLVED_SYNTHESIZE_HOSTNAME` — if set to "0", `systemd-resolved`
-  won't synthesize system hostname on both regular and reverse lookups.
+  won't synthesize A/AAAA/PTR RRs for the system hostname on either regular nor reverse lookups.

 `systemd-sysext`: